ocore-framework/OCore/src/OCore.MDGen/Example/Tables.md

 ## Exceptions

 - Restaurant is full - "Sorry sir and or madame, it is full"
-- Insufficient funds - "You don't seem to be able to pay for yourself, you drunken bastard."
+- Insufficient funds - "You don't seem to be able to pay for yourself, you drunken fool."